Pediatric early hearing detection and intervention (EHDI)

-Early Hearing Detection and Intervention (EHDI) refers to the practice of identifying infants who are deaf/hard of hearing to ensure that appropriate services are made available.
+Early hearing detection and intervention (EHDI) refers to the practice of identifying infants who are deaf/hard of hearing to ensure that appropriate services are made available.

 A wide range of specialists support children who are deaf/hard of hearing and their families to promote their best possible outcomes in language, development, and overall well-being.
-Services may include audiology, otolaryngology (ENT), speech, the Family-Focused Center for Deaf and Hard of Hearing Children, and the Cochlear Implant team.

 Infants and children who are deaf or hard of hearing may experience delayed development in language, learning, and speech, particularly if they are not identified early.
-EHDI recommendations include screening the hearing of all infants by no later than one month of age, pediatric audiological diagnostic evaluation for infants who do not pass their newborn hearing screenings no later than 3 months of age, and provision of services (language support, early intervention, amplification, etc.) by no later than 6 months of age.
+EHDI recommendations include screening the hearing of all infants by no later than one month of age, pediatric audiological diagnostic evaluation for infants who do not pass their newborn hearing screenings no later than 3 months of age, and provision of services (language support, early intervention, amplification, etc.) by no later than six months of age.

 This is an important practice because access to language is vital to an infant’s social, emotional, and cognitive development.
 Even a mild or partial change in hearing can affect a child's ability to speak and understand spoken language.